TobikoData/sqlmesh/docs/concepts/audits.md

 ```

 ### Automated auditing
 When you apply a plan, SQLMesh will automatically run each model's audits.
-By default, SQLMesh will halt the pipeline when an audit fails in order to prevent potentially invalid data from propagating further downstream.
-This behavior can be changed for individual audits.
-Refer to [Non-blocking audits](#non-blocking-audits).
+By default, SQLMesh will halt the pipeline when an audit fails to prevent potentially invalid data from propagating further downstream.

+This behavior can be changed for individual audits - refer to [Non-blocking audits](#non-blocking-audits).

 ## Advanced usage
 ### Skipping audits